 - Make sure photos are authentic and updated

-- Post photos in specific category such as Exterior, Interior or Team photos
+- Post photos in a specific category such as Exterior, Interior or Team photos

-- Reguallry post photos with your latest offers or menus
+- Regularly post photos with your latest offers or menus

 By sharing relevant photos, you will avoid reviews and comments by customers that will confirm that the dish was not like in the photos or that the room sizes are smaller than the photos you’ve shared.

-Note that the users can actually post their own photos and give actual ‘picture’ of what they’ve actually experienced.
+Note that the users can actually post their own photos and give actual ‘pictures’ of what they’ve actually experienced.

-Recently Google announced and added to the Google My Business suite, called Google Posts.
-This feature allows businesses to publish short posts with links to news, events or offers about their products and services, directly in the Google search panel, that displays in the right side in the Google search results.
+This functionality allows businesses to publish short posts with links to news, events, or offers about their products and services, directly in the Google search panel, that displays on the right side in the Google search results.

-By making this small feature, Google actually wants to bring the social media component in the search results, by allowing users to push their latest news.
+By making this small feature, Google actually wants to bring the social media component in the search results, by allowing small businesses to push their latest news.